A55 westbound between J33A and J33B

 Two sites staggered between junctions, with no public connection between them.

-This is the services on the A55 in Wales.
-For the services on the M1 near London, see London Gateway.
-For the services on the A16 at Lincs Gateway, see Spalding.
-For the services on the A82 near Glasgow, see Dumbarton Gateway.
+This is the service area on the A55 in Wales.
+For the one on the M1 near London, see London Gateway.
+For the one on the A16 at Lincs Gateway, see Spalding.
+For the one on the A82 near Glasgow, see Dumbarton Gateway.

 This information is provided to us by third parties.
 You should always check with staff on site.

 - 🗺 Grid reference: SJ278665

 Trivia and Design

 Shell call this service area 'Northop', as opposed to Northop Hall on the other side of the road.
 However the road signs are clear that it is called 'Gateway services', and this is the name that has been used ever since it was developed.

 There are a number of facilities spread out across the hill, with the former Costa and Subway building previously claiming to be the main public facility (the one meeting the contractual obligation to provide free toilets).
 This is no longer the case following the closure of the Costa store in early 2023.

 The service area was developed by Autolodge Hotels Limited in the late 1980s, with construction commencing in Spring 1990 on a Shell forecourt and an Autolodge hotel, leaving space in the middle of the site for more restaurants.
 The hotel and forecourt opened in October 1990 and was branded Northop Hall Autolodge, later becoming a partner of Pavilion Lodge.
 A Little Chef was envisaged, so it could be a partner to Northop Hall, but this didn't happen.

 The gap in the middle of the site was soon filled a few years later, with a McDonald's Drive Thru restaurant opening on 17 December 1993.
 OK Diner then added a diner here in around 1995.